droberson/rtfm/rtfm.md

 # bash/zsh keystrokes

-bash and zsh are different, but these keystrokes work for both:
+bash and zsh are different, but these keystrokes work for both.
+They are useful to know in case you are on a jacked up terminal, your keyboard is missing certain keys, and they are just plain faster once you get the hang of them.
+Most of these also apply to Emacs

 ```
 Control + a -- place cursor at beginning of line
 Control + e -- place cursor at end of line

+Control + h -- delete character before cursor (backspace)
+Control + d -- delete character after cursor (delete)

 Arrow keys and these do the same thing:
 Control + f -- move cursor forward